cpatgo/funnel/wp-content/plugins/login-and-logout-redirect/readme.txt

 == Frequently Asked Questions ==
-1. *Where are the options to redirect?
-I could find any menu option.*
+1. **Where are the options to redirect?
+I could find any menu option.** </br>
     The plugin actually adds options in the settings panel.
-You can access them at Settings>General.
+You can access them at *Settings>General.*

-2. *I think I found a bug.
-How do I report it?*
+2. **I think I found a bug.
+How do I report it?** </br>
     Though I have tested the plugin as much as I could, but in-case you come across a bug, there are two ways to report it.
-    First you can submit a issue via [github](https://github.com/patilswapnilv/login-and-logout-redirect).
+    First you can submit a issue via [GitHub](https://github.com/patilswapnilv/login-and-logout-redirect/issues).
     OR
      You can let me know about it via the support forum.

 == Donations ==
 More than any donations, Contribution will be more helpful.
 Hence, Contributors are always welcome.